 EnCompass serves as gender advisor in a consortium, led by Pathfinder International, implementing USAID’s Transform: Primary Health Care project in Ethiopia.
 The consortium will work with USAID/Ethiopia and the Ethiopian Ministry of Health to advance gender equality and end preventable child and maternal deaths in four of the most populous regions in Ethiopia.
 EnCompass also provides assistance in capacity building and quality improvement initiatives in this role.

-EnCompass is supporting activities to integrate gender issues into design, planning, implementation, and evaluation of Mission activities.
-EnCompass provides regular gender reviews of evaluation plans and tools for Mission programs and implementing partner projects.
+EnCompass is engaged under the Performance Management and Support Program for Lebanon II (PMSPL II) to integrate gender into design, planning, implementation, and evaluation of USAID/Lebanon activities.
+EnCompass provides gender reviews of evaluation plans and tools for mission programs and implementing partner projects.
+To complement USAID Lebanon’s strategic direction and inform program development, EnCompass also conducts gender analyses in sectors where USAID/Lebanon works.

 EnCompass conducted an evaluation of the International Republican Institute's political party development program in Tunisia.
 The evaluation focused on the IRI’s contributions to improving internal party structures, party communication, constituent outreach, strategic planning, and campaign tactics.
 Data collection included in-country interviews and focus groups with IRI staff, as well as interviews with political party members in several regions across the country.
 Results of the evaluation will help to inform IRI’s strategy for the program moving forward.

-PROMOTE is USAID’s largest women’s empowerment program in the Agency’s history, aimed at advancing opportunities for Afghan women who can become political, private sector, and civil society leaders.
-Building upon existing and previous programs for women and girls, Promote is a five-year program targeting the education, promotion, and training of a new generation of Afghan women, aged 18-30.
+Promote is USAID’s largest women’s empowerment program in the Agency’s history, aimed at advancing opportunities for Afghan women who can become political, private sector, and civil society leaders.
+EnCompass was engaged as part of a Consortium led by Chemonics to support facilitation and leadership development activities.

 EnCompass is responsible for multiple capacity building activities for the Africa Indoor Residual Spraying (AIRS) II program.
 Indoor Residual Spraying (IRS) is a highly effective tool in reducing malaria transmission.
 This program is part of the President's Malaria Initiative, which helps 19 host-countries in Africa and one region in Southeast Asia implement IRS programs and assess their effectiveness.